ibm-cloud-docs/account/profile.md

 # Setting up your profile
 {: #usersettings}

-In your profile, you can add a photo and personal information, manage notifications, change login settings, and monitor your privacy.
+In your {{site.data.keyword.cloud}} profile, you can add a photo and personal information, manage notifications, change login settings, and monitor your privacy.
 Setting it up helps your teammates know who you are and how you can help.
 {:shortdesc}